Everything-Explained/SAI/notes/concepts/AVRO.md

 A [binary-encoding library] that works with [JSON].
-It not only provides a faster serialization algorithm, but also a smaller size when saving the data, than traditional [JSON].
+It not only provides a faster serialization algorithm, but also a smaller size when saving the data than traditional [JSON].

-### Schemes
+### Schema
 In order for AVRO to reduce the size of your data, it needs to know what type of data you're representing.
-It supports Integer, String, Float, Boolean, and Long primitive types.
+It supports Integer, String, Float, Boolean, and Long primitive types, among some other complex types which are not used.

 **Strings** unfortunately cannot be reduced in size, because each character in a string will always take up exactly 1 byte.